xyjrshank/mongo-cli-wrapper/README.md

 Wraps mongo command in a wrapper that reads the profile from a file, much like MySQL's .my.cnf.

+Requires jq (http://stedolan.github.io/jq/) to be in your path.

 Uses two files:

 * mongo-func.sh: Source this in your login script or add it to /etc/profile.d/ to make available to all users.